freesewing/freesewing/markdown/org/docs/designs/bibi/needs/nl.md

 ---
-title: "Bibi Body Block: What You Need"
+title: "Bibi body block: What You Need"
 ---

 To make Bibi, you will need the following: